 Julian Mincham was born in the outback of Australia.
 He took degrees in music, English literature and philosophy at Adelaide University where he enjoyed himself so much that he determined to return in later life ‘on the other side of the lecture podium’.

 He began as an accompanist and secondary school teacher before moving to Britain where he became involved in teacher training and music lecturing.
 He ended his institutional career as Chair of Music at a large London University, leaving it to spend more time on his major Bach project.

 He is married to Cordelia Bryan, a Higher Education consultant and has two adult children Melanie and Laurence.
-His main non musical interests are flying (he has, for many years held a British private pilot’s licence) reading, theatre, gardening, travelling and corresponding with people all over the world.
+His main non musical interests are flying (for many years he held a British private pilot’s licence) reading, theatre, gardening, travelling and corresponding with people all over the world.